 The University of Mary Hardin-Baylor expects regular and punctual attendance in class.
-Punctuality is deemed to be as important as attendance, because tardiness is disruptive and distracting to both faculty and fellow students and is undesirable for personal and professional activities.
-Students coming to class late are responsible for checking with the instructor to make sure they were not marked absent.
+Punctuality is deemed to be as important as attendance since tardiness is disruptive and distracting to both faculty and fellow students and is undesirable for personal and professional activities.
+Students coming to class late assume responsibility for checking with the instructor to make sure they were marked tardy instead of absent.
 Because attendance is expected, students are responsible for all course work and assignments.